WebOrigami/projector/README.md

 - Command bar in upper right
 - Result pane in main part of right side

-## Auto-reload

-Projector will detect if you edit project files outside the application and reload both the editing area and the result pane.
-This lets you use Projector in parallel with other editors.

 ## Recent bar

 Projector tracks the 10 most recently opened files for a given project.
 These are rendered as tabs across the top of the editing area.
 The recent bar shows as many tabs as can fit horizontally; the remainder are clipped.